dmarcwise/dmarc-wiki/src/lib/providers/fastmail.svelte.md

 <Block title="DKIM">

-Fastmail supports custom signing domains for DKIM.
-This makes it possible to achieve DMARC alignment via DKIM.
+Fastmail supports custom DKIM signatures domains.
+This makes it possible to achieve DMARC compliance via DKIM.

 To set up Fastmail DKIM on your domain, add the following three **CNAME** records, after replacing `[example.com]` with your domain name: